 • She is a Fulbright Scholar and the International Federation for Emergency Medicine (IFEM) awarded her the prestigious “Order of IFEM” Fellowship.

 • She is recipient of the 2015 ACEP Communications Lifetime Achievement Award.

-• With expertise in surge capacity, crisis care, disaster triage, and medical response to weapons of mass destruction, Dr. Koenig has delivered nearly 500 invited lectures in about 35 countries.
+• With expertise in surge capacity, crisis care, disaster triage, and medical response to weapons of mass destruction, Dr. Koenig has delivered more than 530 invited lectures in about 35 countries.

 • During the 2014 Ebola outbreak, Dr. Koenig served on the national ACEP Ebola Expert Task Force and as Co-Editor of the Disaster Medical and Public Health Preparedness Journal Special Ebola Issue.
 In this capacity, she developed the Identify-Isolate-Inform algorithm that was adopted by the Centers for Disease Control and Prevention for emergency department, EMS, and ambulatory care center preparedness for Ebola.